 combining the relevant electricity crisis scenario candidates into regional electricity crisis scenarios; and

-evaluating such regional electricity crisis scenarios according to Articles 13 and 14.
+evaluating such regional electricity crisis scenarios according to Articles 13 and 14, via model-based simulations when available.

 Upon concluding on the results of the gap analysis and creation of simultaneous electricity crisis scenarios, ENTSO-E shall prepare a description of the final set of regional electricity crisis scenarios identified in compliance with the template in Appendix III.2.